National Assembly (Bulgaria): Ordinary National Assembly

 By the Constitution (Art.
 62 to 91), The National Assembly consists of 240 members elected for a four-year term, elected by proportional representation in multi-seat constituencies.
 Political parties must garner a minimum of 4% of the national vote in order to enter the Assembly.
 Bulgaria has a multi-party system.
-In order to be eligible as an MP, you must be only a bulgarian citizen.
-Bulgarian citizens who hold another citizenship as well, and who have been resident in Bulgaria during the last eighteen months.
-The citizen must be over the age of 21 years, who are not interdicted, and who do not serve a custodial sentence.
+In order to be eligible as an MP, one must be a Bulgarian citizen over the age of 21 years who is neither interdicted nor is serving a custodial sentence.
+Bulgarian citizens with dual nationality must be resident in Bulgaria during the last eighteen months before their election; this residency requirement does not apply to Bulgarian citizens without dual nationality.

-The National Assembly is responsible for enactment of laws, approval of the state budget, scheduling of presidential elections, selection, and dismissal of the Prime Minister and other ministers, declaration of war, concluding peace and deployment of troops outside Bulgaria, declares a state of war or other state of emergency on the proposal of the President or the Cabinet, grants amnesty, and ratification of international treaties and agreements.
+The National Assembly is responsible for enactment of laws, approval of the state budget, scheduling of presidential elections, selection and dismissal of the Prime Minister and other ministers, declaration of war, concluding peace and deployment of troops outside Bulgaria, declares a state of war or other state of emergency on the proposal of the President or the Cabinet, grants amnesty, and ratification of international treaties and agreements.
 It is headed and presided by the Chairperson of the National Assembly of Bulgaria.

 The Assembly administers the publication of the State Gazette, Bulgaria's gazette of record.

 Procedure

-The National Assembly is inaugurated by the eldest attending elected attending member of Parliament.
+The National Assembly is inaugurated by the eldest attending elected member of Parliament.
 On the first day of sitting, they preside over the election of the Speaker (Chairperson) and Deputy speakers, form the parliamentary groups, and appoint the secretaries of the Assembly.

 Once elected, the Speakers retain their party allegiances, which means that they remain as MPs and are allowed to take part in debates and voting.

 More than 121 MPs must be present in order for any session to commence, and 50%+1 of those present must vote "for" any point of order or bill to be approved, unless the specific matter of the vote requires another majority.

 Parliament sits Wednesday to Friday, and sessions begin at 9 am.
 Parliamentary committees sit in the afternoons.